numbbo/coco/README.md

   **CAVEAT: this code is still under heavy development**.
 The record of official releases can be found [here](https://github.com/numbbo/coco/releases).
-The latest release corresponds to the [master branch](https://github.com/numbbo/coco/tree/master) as liked above.
+The latest release corresponds to the [master branch](https://github.com/numbbo/coco/tree/master) as linked above.

 2. In a system shell, **`cd` into** the `coco` or `coco-<version>` folder (framework root), where the file `do.py` can be found.
 Type, i.e. **execute**, one of the following commands once